apache/cassandra-sidecar/TESTING.md

 ### Container Tests

 Container-based tests run in Docker environments for additional isolation.
+For example, tests for the Restore from S3 feature leverage the testcontainer-based S3 service (`com.adobe.testing.s3mock.testcontainers.S3MockContainer`).
+Only tests that require testcontainer-like functionality should live under `src/containerTest/`; otherwise, a unit or in JVM dtest integration test should suffice.

 **Location**: `src/containerTest/` in relevant modules